tylervz/grails-oauth-google/README.md

     grails.plugin.springsecurity.rest.oauth.keycloak.key
     # Client secret
     grails.plugin.springsecurity.rest.oauth.keycloak.secret
+    # The username of the Keycloak user in your specified realm that has the impersonation role
+    grails.plugin.springsecurity.rest.oauth.keycloak.realmAdminUsername
+    # The password of the Keycloak user in your specified realm that has the impersonation role
+    grails.plugin.springsecurity.rest.oauth.keycloak.realmAdminPassword

 Note that when running the Grails application you will need to set environment variables for `KeycloakOauth2Client` to load the configuration.